-- On 31 August 2016 the Company announced that Orion Mine Finance has agreed to defer the repayment date of Tranche C of its loan of US\$4 million to 28 February 2017.
-The loan was originally repayable on 31st August 2016. - 2.
+- On 31 August 2016 the Company announced that Orion Mine Finance has agreed to defer the repayment date of Tranche C of its Ioan of US\$4m to 28 February 2017.
+The Ioan was originally repayable on 31st August 2016. - 2.
 The Company announced on 22 July that Dr Wolf Martinick and Mr Charilaos Stavrakis have retired from the Board, and will not be replaced in the near term.